tyrinlewis123/circularity/README.md

 * `i`: a counter for our while loop.
 * `circle`: we will use this variable to hold the circle shape we create using the `draw` library.
-* `circles`: we'll need an Array to hold all of our circles so we can loop through them all and update each.
+* `circles`: this variable will be an Array to hold all of our circles so we can loop through them all and update each.

-Ok, we can take care of declaring our varialbes all in one statement > find **TODO 1** and declare our varialbes like so:
+Ok, we can take care of declaring our varialbes all in one statement: Find **TODO 1** and declare our varialbes like so:

 ````javascript
 // other code...